oliver-tressler/Cody-Toolkit/cody.frontend/cody.solutionmanagement/README.md

 The extension attempts to connect to a backend service running locally.
 In order to do that, the backend process needs to be permitted use the specified port (By default, that port is 8080).
-Run the following commands before executing the extension.
+Run the following commands before installing the extension.

 `netsh http add urlacl url=http://+:%PORT%/ user=%MACHINE%\%USER%` where `%PORT%` is the port you want to use to host the backend service. `%MACHINE%` and `%USER%` can be found by running `whoami` in a console.